kanakgautam/tinDog/README.md

 # tinDog
-this is a tinder advertisement page
+this is a tinDog advertisement page